sgjava/opencv-chip/README.md

 ###Install mjpg-streamer
 Sometimes all you need is a live video feed without further processing.
 This section will be what you are looking for.
 It also makes sense to move the UVC processing into a different Linux process or thread from the main CV code.

+####WARNING
+I'm running this on a test LAN and not securing mjpg-streamer.
+In production you will want to use a user and password with mjpg-streamer.
+You will also want to put it behind a secure proxy if you are accessing it from the Internet.

 Change `whitepatch` in `install-mjpg-streamer.sh` to `True` if you get a white image.
 I had to set this to True for using MPJEG mode.
 In YUYV I set it to `False`.
 The default setting is `True`.

 * `cd /media/usb0/opencv-chip/scripts`